 - It is very important to try to make sure that the knee is able to get fully straight after any knee reconstruction surgery.
-In order to avoid the knee become stuck in a bent position, do not place pillows behind then knee, but rather place pillows under the ankle/foot, which will force the knee into full extension.
-This will likely be uncomfortable, but will NOT damage the repair. - Use crutches to assist with walking and help provide you stability as you learn to walk on an injured extremity.
+In order to avoid the knee becoming stuck in a bent position, do not place pillows behind then knee, but rather place pillows under the ankle/foot, which will force the knee into full extension.
+This will likely be uncomfortable, but will NOT damage the knee surgery. - You may have been prescribed a "Continuous Passive Motion" (CPM) machine.
+The CPM is to be used approximately 4 hours per day.
+It is OK to sleep in this machine.
+It is generally easiest to remove your brace before getting into the CPM.
+Start the machine on the first day after surgery at 30 degrees and advance by 10 degrees per day.
+Once you get to 90 degrees, you may call the company and return the machine. - When you are not in the CPM machine and are laying down, elevate the operative extremity to chest level whenever possible to decrease swelling - Use crutches to assist with walking and help provide you stability as you learn to walk on an injured extremity.
 Wear your brace when walking.
 For the first two weeks after surgery, your brace should be locked in full extension whenever you are walking.
-For the first six weeks after surgery, your weight bearing should be "Toe-Touch Weight Bearing," meaning you are just allowed to put enough weight to touch the foot to the ground for some balance while walking. - Your weight bearing will be advanced after six weeks. - You may have bene given a Continuous Passive Motion machine (CPM).
-If you were, the CPM is to be used approximately 4 hours per day.
-It is OK to sleep in this machine.
-Start the machine on the first day after surgery at 30 degrees and advance by 10 degrees per day.
-Once you get to 100 degrees, you may call the company and return the machine. - When you are not in the CPM machine and are laying down, elevate the operative extremity to chest level whenever possible to decrease swelling - You are to walk with crutches at all times. - Avoid long periods of sitting with the leg below your waist or long periods of standing/walking for the first 7-10 days after surgery as these activities are likely to increase the swelling of your leg. - You may return to sedentary work / school 3-4 days after surgery if swelling and pain are tolerable and you are no longer taking narcotic pain medications. - DO NOT SMOKE cigarettes, smokeless tobacco, cigars, dip, chew, or any other tobacco product for at least 3 months after surgery if at all possible, as these will all inhibit healing of the repair, increase the risk of infection, and decrease the ability of the wound to heal.
+During this time, your weight bearing should be "Toe-Touch Weight Bearing," meaning you are just allowed to put enough weight to touch the foot to the ground for some balance while walking. - Your weight bearing will be advanced after two weeks. - Avoid long periods of sitting with the leg below your waist or long periods of standing/walking for the first 7-10 days after surgery as these activities are likely to increase the swelling of your leg. - You may return to sedentary work / school 3-4 days after surgery if swelling and pain are tolerable and you are no longer taking narcotic pain medications. - DO NOT SMOKE cigarettes, smokeless tobacco, cigars, dip, chew, or any other tobacco product for at least 3 months after surgery if at all possible, as these will all inhibit healing of the repair, increase the risk of infection, and decrease the ability of the wound to heal.